Lcressot/gym-round_bot/README.md

 # gym-round_bot

 This repository gives a robotic simulation environment compatible with OpenAI gym.
 The simulation is a simple round bot driving in a simple maze-type world with walls.
-It is designed as follows :
+It is compatible with both Python 2 and 3 and is designed as follows :

 ### Model :
 round_bot_model.py